How to install a Lightroom preset: a complete step-by-step guide

 5. In Color Grading, compensate for the skin: add an orange touch in Highlights by moving the slider towards warm tones.
 Look for a natural skin tone within the bluish environment.

 When you're happy with it, open the "Presets" panel, tap "+", and choose "Create Preset".
 Select only the settings you've changed to make them compatible with other presets.
 Give it a name—for example, "Cinematic Night"—and save it in a new group like "Cinematic Lights".
-Modularity will allow you to stack styles without overriding essential settings.
+This modularity will allow you to stack styles without overlapping essential settings.

 Pre-installed presets and how to get the most out of them

 Lightroom comes with useful pre-installed collections.
 Go to "Presets" and explore: hovering your mouse over them will show you a real-time preview.
-Many serve as a basis for creating your own version with a few tweaks.
+Many can serve as a base for creating your own version with just a few tweaks.

 A useful trick is to duplicate a factory preset, apply it, and adjust minor details (vignetting, curve, HSL).
 Then, save it as your own preset.
-This is how you create a library tailored to your tastes using resources you already have..
+This way, you create a library tailored to your preferences using resources you already have.

 Lightroom on mobile: Edit anywhere

 The app lets you create and save your own presets from your phone.
-This is great if you're editing while traveling and come up with a look you want to repeat throughout the series.
-Then you can sync it and use it on your computer without touching a cable..
+This is great if you're editing on a trip and come up with a look you want to repeat throughout the series.
+You can then sync it and use it on your computer wirelessly.

-For large batches, select multiple photos and use the synchronize settings function to apply the same preset to all of them; then retouch each image just enough.
-The time savings are considerable when handling many similar shots..
+For large batches, select multiple photos and use the sync settings function to apply the same preset to all of them; then retouch each image as needed.
+The time savings are considerable when dealing with many similar shots.

 Another way to import on the desktop

-If you prefer traditional menus on your computer, go to: "File" > "Import Developer Profiles and Presets".
+If you prefer traditional menus on your computer, you can go to: "File" > "Import Developer Profiles and Presets".
 Select your .xmp files and confirm.
-It works on both Windows and macOS and instantly creates presets..
+This works on both Windows and macOS and instantly creates presets.

 To delete a preset you no longer use, right-click on it and choose "Delete."
-If you like to keep the panel clean, group them into collections and rename them according to clear criteria.
-An organized panel speeds up your selection and prevents you from having 200 forgotten presets..
+If you like to keep your panel clean, group presets into collections and rename them according to clear criteria.
+An organized panel speeds up your selection and prevents you from having 200 forgotten presets.

 Where to reliably download free presets

-There's a lot of content available online; some resources are paid, some are free, and some are outdated.
-These resources stand out for their quality and variety, and it's worth having them on hand.
+There are many options available online; some are paid, some are free, and some are outdated.
+These fonts stand out for their quality and variety, and it's worth having them on hand.
 Always check compatibility and format before importing.

 Adobe Exchange (the official one)

-Adobe's marketplace brings together content for Lightroom, Photoshop, and InDesign, with packs that show name, compatibility, previews, size, and ratings.
-It's one of the safest sites to download presets and check if they're compatible with your version..
+The Adobe Marketplace brings together content for Lightroom, Photoshop, and InDesign, with packs that display the name, compatibility, previews, size, and ratings.
+It's one of the safest sites to download presets and check if they're compatible with your version.

 Love Preset

-This website offers hundreds of presets, neatly organized by theme: food, night, sports, landscape, warmth, beach… It also boasts a large pack with hundreds of options.
-You'll find versions for desktop and mobile, and a remarkable number of free presets..
+This website offers hundreds of presets, neatly organized by theme: food, night, sports, landscapes, warmth, beach, and more.
+It also boasts a large pack with hundreds of options.
+You'll find versions for both desktop and mobile devices, and a significant number of free presets.

 PresetPro